vignesh-waran-k/docai_v2/reference_arch_README.md

 * Shell Script
 * Python Script
 * Requirements.txt file
 The Shell Script needs to be executed first.
-Its execution prompts to provide  your Google Cloud details like project name, project ID, location and output file name.
+Its execution prompts to provide  your Google Cloud details like project name, project_id, location and output filename.
 This creates, configure and deploy the necessary services:
 * Cloud Storage Buckets
 * Invoice Processor
 * Cloud Functions gen2